n7tae/smart-group-server/README.md

 ==================
 ## Introduction

-This smart-group-server is based on Jonathan G4KLX's StarNetServer.
+This smart-group-server is based on John Hays K7VE original STARnet Digital idea and first coded as Jonathan G4KLX's StarNetServer.
 It was designed expressly for QuadNet.
-The smart-group-server interact with QuadNet using IRC messages to provide additional information that will typically be display on the STARNET GROUPS web page at openquad.net.
+The smart-group-server interact with QuadNet using new IRC messages to provide additional information that will typically be display on the ROUTING GROUPS web page at openquad.net.
 The smart-group-server may not function proplerly on other IRCDDB networks.

 ### What's New

-* **V# 180203** A serious allocation error has been fixed in CConnectData.
-If I get some time, I will try to push this up to opendv.
+* **V# 180203** A buffer overflow error has been fixed in CConnectData.
+I introduced this bug when replacing wxWidgets.
+(I wish the standard library had a format or sprint subroutine for std::string!)
+Now it's fixed.

 * **V# 180118** Smart Groups can now be linked and unlinked by the sgsremote program.
 See the README of my sgs-remote git repository.
 You need to unlink before you link and once you unlink a Smart Group you can link it to either an XRF or a DCS reflector.
 Also **the format of the configuration file has changed**.
 The callsign and address parameters have been moved from the ircddb section to a new section called gateway.
 See the example.cfg file for more information.
 Finally, the install section of the Makefile has been separated into two pieces, see below.